Is a Daily Moisturizer With SPF 15 Enough Sun Protection?

 Rub your zinc oxide mineral SPF product onto your skin well to disperse the zinc particles evenly across your skin surface.
 You've just created a fine, invisible or imperceptible protective layer of mineral particles covering your skin and the UV bouncing is ready to begin for the day!

 If you wear makeup with your sunscreen, when do you apply that?

 Makeup goes on top of sunscreen and it ideally should be a mineral makeup which gives you even more physical sun protection by this same bouncing mechanism.

-Know that if you're planning to really out in the sun, you need a great hat and to try to aim for staying in the shade as much as possible.
-(Of course, for extreme and sustained outdoor sun exposure, like a day at the beach, you just have to reapply sunscreen every 2 hours.)
+Know that if you're planning to really be out in the sun, you need a great hat and to try to aim for staying in the shade as much as possible.
+(Of course, for extreme and sustained outdoor sun exposure, like a day at the beach, you must carefully reapply sunscreen on exposed skin every 2 hours.)

 It takes some effort and planning but your skin will reward you by looking younger than you expect, and for years!
 As you've probably already heard, most of the undesirable skin changes we see with age like wrinkles, age spots and skin thinning are actually due to sun damage.
 Who needs it!
 And remember, you need sun protection all year round because even those winter UVA rays cause skin aging and skin cancer.

 I have a lot of information on practical sun protection on my blog because it's the single most important step a person can do for anti aging skin care and skin health.
-I invite you to scroll through the Sun Protection Advice listed on the right of this post or visit my sun protection product pages for products the highly scrutinized products that I use in my practice.
+I invite you to scroll through the Sun Protection article category listed on the top right of this article or visit my sun protection product pages for the highly scrutinized products that I use in my practice.
 They are made by expert chemists; I personally use them every day and I've witnessed them protect thousands of my patients from our California sun.